-Through our centers, The College is able to offer innovative and creative programming, in some locations complementing the curricular strengths present at partner institutions (such as in London, Melbourne, Edinburgh, Rome and Istanbul Centers), and in other instances providing a full curriculum in a locale that might otherwise prove challenging for students to access (Athens and Sicily).
-Our centers provide opportunities to develop specialized curricula such as first year programming (London), STEM laboratory and research opportunities (London, Edinburgh, Rome, Sicily and Granada), and ethnographic and field research (Athens, Rome, London and Sicily).
+Through our centers, The College is able to offer innovative and creative programming, in some locations complementing the curricular strengths present at partner institutions, and in other instances providing a full curriculum in a locale that might otherwise prove challenging for students to access.
+Our centers provide opportunities to develop specialized curricula such as first year programming (London), STEM laboratory and research opportunities (London, Edinburgh, Glasgow, Granada, and Ireland), and ethnographic and field research (London).
 Our centers emphasize experiential programs and the critical connection between coursework and the out-of-classroom experience.
 In most of our centers we are able to offer internship programs.

 They also serve as a hub for co-curricular and community events.
-Our Athens Center is frequently utilized by local charity groups for fundraisers and community events, while in Edinburgh our center hosts a faculty lecture series attended by academics from greater Edinburgh.
+Our Edinburgh center often hosts a faculty lecture series attended by academics from greater Edinburgh.

 Critical to the Arcadia ethos manifested in all of our global centers is the effort to maintain a sustainable and responsible community presence.